 People with the following medical conditions are at greater risk of severe flu:

-See the Australian Technical Advisory Group on Immunisation (ATAGI) for further advice on at-risk groups.
+2022 Australian Technical Advisory Group on Immunisation (ATAGI) advice on seasonal flu vaccines for further advice on at-risk groups.

 Most people recover from the flu after a few days, but for some people it can lead to a severe and life-threatening illness.
 An estimated 800 people in NSW die each year from flu-related illnesses.